 For live & studio, I add a block to the side of the drum for cascara patterns & occasionally remove the bottom head.
 I'm always cautious to not over tension the drum, which could cause damage.
 Even with avoiding extremes I definitely still get the sounds I desire.

 Changing this drum from a snare or tom usually the quickest transition, 3-5 minutes depending on desired tuning.
 Set up times can be extended as I sometimes use this drum in right side positions (2nd rack, floor tom 1, & floor tom 2 spots).
 Mostly i prefer this drum to my left, same as side snare, to compliment the rest of my normal set up.

-5 1/2 by 14 inch metal snare for that funky old school sound.
+5 1/2 by 14 inch steel shell snare for that funky old school sound.